Batavia, Wisconsin

-Batavia, Wisconsin is an unincorporated community in the Town of Scott, in Sheboygan County, Wisconsin, United States, along Wisconsin Highway 28.
+Batavia, Wisconsin is an unincorporated community and census designated place (CDP) in the Town of Scott, in Sheboygan County, Wisconsin, United States, along Wisconsin Highway 28.

-History
+Etymology

 The origin of the “Batavia” moniker most likely comes from Batavia, New York.

 Geography

 Batavia is approximately 5 mi.
 (8 km) northwest from Random Lake and 5.5 mi.
 (9 km) southwest from Adell.